 - Grant amount is $20,000.
 This includes artist fees, travel expenses, preparation time, materials and any other project expenses incurred.
 Payment of artist fees is mandatory.
-Funding cannot be used to support an organization’s ongoing staff or faculty salaries.
+Funding cannot be used to support salaries for an organization’s ongoing staff or faculty.

 *A professional artist is someone who has developed their artistic skills through training and/or practice; is recognized as a professional by other artists working in the same artistic tradition; actively practices his or her art; seeks payment for her/his work; and has a history of public presentation.

 TAC recognizes that due to systemic barriers within the broader arts community (e.g. limited mainstream presentation opportunities for artists from equity-seeking communities) that some flexibility may be required in interpreting eligibility criteria to take into account equivalent professional experience and contexts.
 Potential applicants from equity-seeking communities are encouraged to discuss their eligibility with the program officer in advance of submitting an application.

 Toronto Arts Council has two distinct funding envelopes: 1) Arts Discipline funding (e.g. discipline-specific project grants and operating grants) and 2) Strategic funding (e.g. Artists in the Library, Open Door, etc.).
 Applicants are eligible to receive only one grant from each funding envelope per calendar year.
 Applications to the Newcomer and Refugee Arts Engagement program fall within the Strategic Funding envelope.

 Applicants are not eligible if they have an outstanding final report in any other program within the Strategic funding envelope (e.g. Animating Historic Sites, Animating Toronto Parks, Artists in the Library, etc.)